bfrederix/dumpedit-docs/docs/_build/html/_sources/vote_types.txt

 of votes is eliminated from the pool of players for **THE ENTIRE SHOW**.

+**Example**
-.. example:: We typically use this if we're doing a form where players are killed off and never come back.
+  We typically use this if we're doing a form where players are killed off and never come back.
   It's a cruel improv world out there.

 Vote Type Selected Player Pool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~